-If they go too long without going to the bathroom, wastes can build up inside—which eventually leads to death.
+If they go too long without going to the bathroom, waste can build up inside, which eventually leads to paralysis and death.
 It’s one of the most common death causes in bearded dragons, so it’s absolutely imperative to know when it’s happening.

 There are a few factors that can contribute to impaction.
 Mainly, food, temperature, and substrate contribute to impaction if balance is off.
 It’s important to keep all components just right to make sure your bearded dragon has an adequate environment.

 Your beardie needs a well-balanced diet of protein, fiber, vitamins, and minerals.
 More importantly, they need fresh, clean water to help with digestion, too.
 If your beardie is lacking, it might slow up their system.

 Because wild bearded dragons often drink droplets of morning dew or rain, many owners spray their habitat to mimic rainfall.
 However, you can offer a flowing water source as well.
 Stagnant dishes of water tend to collect bacteria and growth, which can lead to adverse effects.

 Young bearded dragons need a diet consisting of 80% gut-loaded insects like crickets, mealworms, and superworms.
 They also need lots of fresh veggies packed with fiber to aid in digestion.
 This ratio is inversely proportional in mature bearded dragons; they require a diet that is mostly vegetables and just a small amount of gut-loaded insects (often dusted with a supplement powder).
 Juvenile bearded dragons, on the other hand, require a diet that’s about equal in both insects and vegetables.